WonderingGodling/My-Mind-Space/src/site/notes/Uni/2/Molecular Biosciences/5BC005 Molecular Biosciences Practical Techniques/Molecular Biosciences Practical Techniques.md

 We found that restoration of _HAI-2/SPINT2_ expression had a variety of effects on RCC cell lines including suppression of _in vitro_ colony formation, inhibition of anchorage-independent growth, and reduced cell motility.
 Tumor formation and metastasis is a complex multistep process that requires the acquisition of a variety of properties (e.g., proliferation, invasion, angiogenesis, and antiapoptosis) that are associated with MET activation (51–54).
 We note that the biological effects of transfecting RCC cells with _HAI-2/SPINT2_ were most pronounced when endogenous HAI-2/SPINT2 was silenced, suggesting that the observed effects were specific consequences of _HAI-2/SPINT2_ overexpression.
 We have initiated preliminary investigations of the mechanisms of HAI-2/SPINT2 tumor suppression.
 Interestingly, we found that increased cell motility, associated with _HAI-2/SPINT2_ silencing, was abrogated by treatment with ERK/MAPK and phospholipase C-γ inhibitors, but not by inhibition of atypical PKC.
 The apparent partial inhibition of cell motility may be an indicator that HAI-2/SPINT2 inhibits a number of different signaling pathways (although we cannot exclude the possibility that the partial inhibition is an experimental artifact resulting from the relatively short half lives of the inhibitory compounds used).
 These findings provide a basis for further investigations into HAI-2/SPINT2 function and its dependence on specific downstream signaling pathways.

 RCC is curable if detected at an early stage.
 However, up to 40% of patients with RCC present with locally advanced or metastatic disease that is difficult to treat with chemotherapy or radiotherapy.
 A major aim of human cancer genetics is to develop novel therapeutic agents based on a detailed knowledge of cancer molecular biology.
 Such agents could then be administered in individualized treatment regimens.
 Thus, response to treatment with an epidermal growth factor receptor (EGFR) kinase inhibitor (gefitinib) in lung cancer patients was associated with the presence of somatic EGFR mutations in the lung cancer (55, 56), Intriguingly, bikunin has been investigated as a treatment for ovarian carcinoma.
 Thus, overexpression of _HAI-2/SPINT2_ in an ovarian cancer cell line suppressed invasion and peritoneal carcinomatosis (30), and once-daily oral _HAI-2/SPINT2_ therapy reduced tumor load in a nude mouse model and in human ovarian cancer (57).
 In addition, a combination of _HAI-2/SPINT2_ and paclitaxel produced more profound effects on tumor growth (58).
 We note that conditioned media from HAI-2/SPINT2–expressing cells inhibited cell motility.
-Thus, our findings suggest that administration of HAI-2/SPINT2, and/or inhibitors of MET signaling (59), might provide novel therapeutic approaches to treating advanced RCC with HAI-2/SPINT2 inactivation.</span>
+Thus, our findings suggest that administration of HAI-2/SPINT2, and/or inhibitors of MET signaling (59), might provide novel therapeutic approaches to treating advanced RCC with HAI-2/SPINT2 inactivation.

-## Lost in translation
-Plasmid small
-Expression Vector
-	p- Promoter
-Differences Between Vectors
-((x/1.5)<sup>6</sup>)10<sup>-9</sup>ng
-A/ng = Molecules/ng
-"complementary cOhesvive Pairs"
-Incubate Constriction At 4°C  To Provide Time For Hydrogen Bonding
-	ATP Provides Energy Not Heat
-	Call Wall And DNA Are Negatively Charged CaCl<sub>2</sub><sup>2+</sup> Makes The Bacteria "Chemically Competent" Beta Lactinase Degrades Ampicillin
-Eco Cuts Once
-SaI Cuts Twice
-NCO Cuts Thrice

 ## Extra Research
 ## Misc